suit-wg/architecture/draft-ietf-suit-architecture.md

 then booting from the newly installed firmware image.
 This process is different when a bootloader is not involved.
 For example, when an application is updated in a full-featured operating system, the updater may halt and restart the application in isolation.
-Devices must not fail when a disruption occurs during the update process.
-For example, a power failure or network disruption during the update process must not cause the device to fail.
+Devices must not fail when a disruption, such as a power failure or network interruption, occurs during the update process.

 # Invoking the Firmware {#invocation}